MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-wpf.md

 ## Configure the IDE

+::: moniker range="vs-2017"

 When you start Visual Studio for the first time, you'll be prompted to sign in.
-This step is optional for this walkthrough.
+This step is optional for this tutorial.
 Next you may be shown a dialog box that asks you to choose your development settings and color theme.
 Keep the defaults and choose **Start Visual Studio**.

 ![Choose settings dialog box](../media/exploreide-settings.png)

-::: moniker range="vs-2017"

 After Visual Studio launches, you'll see tool windows, the menus and toolbars, and the main window space.
 Tool windows are docked on the left and right sides of the application window, with **Quick Launch**, the menu bar, and the standard toolbar at the top.
 In the center of the application window is the **Start Page**.
 When you load a solution or project, editors and designers appear in the space where the **Start Page** is.
 When you develop an application, you'll spend most of your time in this central area.